wygulmage/xmobar/readme.md

 ## The DBus Interface

-xmobar can be controlled over dbus.
+When compiled with the optional `with_dbus` flag, xmobar can be controlled over dbus.
 All signals defined in [src/Signal.hs] as `data SignalType` can now be sent over dbus to xmobar.
 Due to current limitations of the implementation only one process of xmobar can aquire the dbus.
 This is handled on a first-come-first-seved basis, meaning that the first process will get the dbus interface.
 Other processes will run without further problems, yet have no dbus interface.

 [src/Signal.hs]: https://github.com/jaor/xmobar/raw/master/src/Signal.hs